World’s First 3D Printed Pop-up Store

-To assist with the magnitude of the print job, OMUS enlisted the help of another Massivit 3D customer, Sydney-based Composite Images to create the display.
-Utilising the Massivit 1800’s unrivalled print speed of up to 35 centimeter/14 inch per hour, two printers were deployed around the clock, each using dual print heads to produce two hollow panels
+To assist with the magnitude of the print job, SEEN enlisted the help of another Massivit 3D customer, Sydney-based Composite Images to create the display.
+Utilising the Massivit 1800’s unrivaled print speed of up to 35 centimeter/14 inch per hour, two printers were deployed around the clock, each using dual print heads to produce two hollow panels

 The pop-up store structure was divided to panels, and in total it consisted of more than 30 panels, creating an eye-catching

-3D model of 9 meter/29 feet wide by 10 meter/33 feet long and 2.7 meter/9 feet tall was created.
+3D model of 9 meter/29 feet wide by 11.5 meter/37 feet long and 2.7 meter/9 feet tall was created.
 Due to the time pressure and

-magnitude of work, Omus shifted gears and started to print 24/7.
+magnitude of work, SEEN shifted gears and started to print 24/7.

 To strengthen the structure, ‘ribs’ were added in the interior of each panel.
 To ensure none of the large flat side walls

 deforms, indentions were added to these walls.
 A special ‘mega layers’ print mode was used for some of the files, a print mode that prints in one contour thicker walls.

 The entire display was then finished in chrome mirror self-adhesive vinyl, adorned with distinctive Louis Vuitton-designed animal prints matching the theme of the menswear collection on display and installed by a small team in 24 hours.